PPG Curator’s Guide

 Fortunately, there is a shortcut: you can click on the small blue number that indicates the number of synonyms (see YouTube clip at 51:05).
 This brings up a menu that allows you to move all the synonyms at once to another name.
 Notice the bulk move still leaves the original accepted name in place; you have to move that one separately.

-To is helpful to indicate the basionym of each name, which helps the system track homotypic names, etc. There’s an “Add basionym” button on the right hand side, which will even provide you with a list of candidate names to select from.
-For hybrid taxa, the taxon name is entered without the “x”; hybridity is indicated by selecting the “is hybrid taxon” button under “taxon status”, on the right-hand side.
+It is helpful to indicate the basionym of each name, which helps the system track homotypic names, etc. There’s an “Add basionym” button on the right hand side, which will even provide you with a list of candidate names to select from.

 Duplicate names and other names that are just wrong